Emjay-19/HR-Analytics-Power-BI-Dashboards-Documentation/README.md

 1. Converting Text Data into Structured Columns
 - The original dataset was in text format.
 Excel shortcut ALT + A + E (Text to Columns) was used to split the data into properly structured columns for easy import into Power BI.

-2. Additional Columns Created for Analysis
-To enhance insights and enable more advanced calculations, the following new columns were added:
+2. Additional Columns Created for Analysis: To enhance insights and enable more advanced calculations, the following new columns were added:
 Salary Band – grouped employees into salary ranges.
 Age Band – categorized employees by age groups.
 Distance Category – grouped commute distance into buckets.